-According to this research, the best results from chemotherapy are treating Testicular Cancer where it is 41.8% effective, and Hodgkins Disease where it is 35.8% effective.
-Still not great.
+According to this research, the best results from chemotherapy are in treating testicular cancer.

 You can read and download the entire study HERE.

-Although not mentioned in their research, chemo does have a better success rate on leukemia and some childhood cancers.
+And although not included in this research, chemo does have a better success rate on leukemia and some childhood cancers.

-As for mine and yours, chemotherapy is 1.8% effective on colon cancer and 5.4% effective on rectal cancer.
+As for mine and yours, chemotherapy was shown to be 1.8% effective toward 5-year survival for colon cancer and 5.4% effective for rectal cancer.

-As bad as all this sounds, the reality is even worse.
+As bad as all this sounds, the reality is actually worse.

 So why in the world are doctors continuing to prescribe a treatment that doesn’t work on most cancers?

 Read my post on The Business of Chemo.